meginwinnipeg/workshops/content/handson/qgis-1/content/walkthroughq.md

 9. Click Apply + OK
 <br>

-## 8. The countries with joined data are now symbolized according to number of confirmed cases.
+## 8. The countries with joined data are now symbolized according to the percentage of the population that has been infected.
 ![Finished map](img/qfinalproduct.png)
 <br>